-Salt- and Brackish-water Marsh
+Salt- and Brackish-Water Marsh

 The salt- and brackish-water marsh classification (ESI Ranking 10A) describes the wet grasslands vegetated by plant species that tolerate salt and brackish water.
-The sediments of saltand brackish-water marshes commonly are highly organic and muddy except on the margins of barrier islands where sand is abundant.
-Salt- and brackish-water marshes are extensive around the margins of the bays in Texas (Figure 11).

-Figure 11.
-Example of a salt- and brackish-water marsh.
+The sediments of salt- and brackish-water marshes commonly are highly organic and muddy except on the margins of barrier islands where sand is abundant.
+Salt- and brackish-water marshes are extensive around the margins of the bays in Texas (Figure 10).
+In all the bays, extensive salt- and brackish-water marshes are located on the margins of barrier islands and bayhead deltas.
+Salt marshes also are intermixed locally with sandy tidal flat and perched sand and shell beaches.